raspberrypilearning/next-customer-please/en/step_2.md

 title: Variable shows `0`
 ---

 You should use the `set [name v] to ()`{:class="block3variables"} block to set the variable to your name.
-If you have already added a script check that you have typed your business name into the value.
+If you have already added a script check that you have typed your business name into the value and clicked the green flag.

 ```blocks3
 when flag clicked